nickmqb/muon/README.md

 Also, check out the [roadmap](docs/roadmap.md) to see which features are coming up.

-## Current state
+## Tools

-**Tools**

 * [Compiler](docs/getting_started.md): implements error recovery and has column accurate error reporting, which should make for a pleasant command line experience.
 * [Language server](https://github.com/nickmqb/muon/tree/master/language_server): provides interactive language features, such as symbol search, go to definition and as-you-type diagnostics.
 * [VSCode extension](https://github.com/nickmqb/vscode-muon): provides syntax highlighting and language features via the language server.
 * [More tools are planned](docs/roadmap.md).

+## Current state

-**Compiler output**.
-The compiler currently outputs C code.This means that we inherit C's undefined behavior model, which goes against the goals listed above!
+**Compiler backend**.
+The compiler currently outputs C code.
+This means that we inherit C's undefined behavior model, which goes against the goals listed above!
 An LLVM backend is in the works which will avoid any undefined behavior.

 **Performance**.
-The compiler is fairly fast.
-The following numbers were obtained by compiling the Muon compiler (which is itself written in Muon), which is ~11.6K lines of code, on a 4Ghz core i7.
+The compiler is pretty fast.
+A basic benchmark -- compiling the Muon compiler (which is itself written in Muon), which is ~12K lines of code, on a 4Ghz core i7 -- shows a compilation speed of ~0.5 million lines/second.

-* Parser: 2.4 million lines/second.
-* Type checker: 2.3 million lines/second.
-* Code generator: 1.6 million lines/second.

 The compiler is single threaded right now and there's lots of room for further improvement.
-One major caveat: after the above stages have finished, a C compiler still needs to run to generate the final binary, which usually takes up the most time.
+One major caveat: after the Muon compiler has finished, a C compiler still needs to run to generate the final binary, which usually takes up the most time.
 The LLVM backend will (hopefully) reduce this.

 **Supported platforms**.
-The main focus is on Windows, Linux and macOS.
-However, because the compiler generates C code, it should be able to target most platforms.
-Both 32-bit and 64-bit architectures are supported.
+Muon aims to target all popular platforms, including Windows, macOS, Linux, iOS and Android.
+64-bit architectures are the main focus ([more details](https://nickmqb.github.io/2020/01/17/shifting-muons-focus-to-64-bit.html)).

 ## Twitter